10 Top-Rated Attractions & Things to Do in Rochester, NY

 First settled in 1776, the village has done a good job of retaining its historic charms.
 In summer, this is a pleasant spot to park the car and stroll around, stop in at local boutiques, or have lunch and watch the boats motor by.

 8. Tour the National Susan B. Anthony Museum and House

 Susan B. Anthony lived in this restored heritage house with one of her sisters.
 This is the location of the famous arrest of Ms. Anthony, when she attempted to vote in 1872.
-Tours are available daily.
+Tours of the Susan B. Anthony Museum are available daily.
 Note that the house has three levels, and climbing stairs is required.
 Tours take about an hour to complete and are led by docents.
 The home next door was owned by another of her sisters.

 Down the street is the Susan B. Anthony Square Park, with towering trees and a bronzed sculpture titled "Let's Have Tea" by local artist Pepsy Kettavong, featuring Ms. Anthony and Frederick Douglass.